 The purpose of the UE-requested PDU session modification procedure is to enable the UE to request modification of a PDU session.
 The UE shall not request a PDU session modification for an LADN when the UE is located outside the LADN service area.
+If the UE supports Reflective QoS, the UE shall initiate this procedure to indicate the support of Reflective QoS after an inter-system change from S1 mode to N1 mode.